-Sometime a hammer is the perfect tool for the job, but not always.
-The number one reason startups fail is because they offer something no one wants to buy.
+Sometimes a hammer is the perfect tool for the job, but not always.
+The number one reason startups fail is because they offer something that no one wants to buy.
 The essential first step in building a business or commercializing technology is to identify a real problem that customers are experiencing.
-Put yourself in your customers’ shoes and think about what they need, rather than what you want to offer.
+Put yourself in your customers’ shoes and think about what your customer needs, rather than what you want to offer.
 Doing this will help you identify your target customer.

 Identifying a problem that is causing real pain in a market is the first step in the creation of a viable business.
 Be sure to consider the financial piece as well: The Problem should present an opportunity to offer a new and innovative solution that customers will value and purchase since it will be meeting customer needs.
 A compelling Problem has the following characteristics:

 - The problem can be easily explained.
-You can clearly and concisely describe the problem to almost anyone, almost anywhere.
+You can clearly and concisely describe the problem and customer needs to almost anyone, almost anywhere.